 20 million ringgit in total

-The financial penalty is potentially higher in Malaysia than in other jurisdictions where the penalty is limited to a specified number of years because the penalty imposed may be for the entire duration of an infringement.
-Even though the magnitude of this may not be felt for a while as the Act does not have retrospective effect and hence relates back only to 1 January 2012 (the date on which the Act came into force), parties to agreements which infringe the Act remain at risk for the continuing anti-competitive conduct.
-This situation occurred in the MAS-AirAsia case where the MyCC investigated the collaboration agreement despite it being entered into by the parties in 2011.
-The MyCC traced back to the collaboration agreement to see if there is a continuing anti-competitive conduct, in determining whether the agreement resulted in an outcome whereby Firefly (a wholly owned subsidiary of MAS) withdrew from four East Malaysian routes leaving AirAsia to be the sole low-cost carrier.
+The financial penalty is potentially higher in Malaysia than in other jurisdictions where the penalty is limited to a specified number of years, because the penalty imposed may be for the entire duration of an infringement.
+Even though the magnitude of this may not be felt for a while, as the Act does not have retrospective effect and hence relates back only to 1 January 2012 (the date on which the Act came into force), parties to agreements that infringe the Act remain at risk for the continuing anticompetitive conduct.
+This situation occurred in the MAS–AirAsia case where the MyCC investigated the collaboration agreement, despite it being entered into by the parties in 2011.
+The MyCC traced back to the collaboration agreement to see if there is a continuing anticompetitive conduct in determining whether the agreement resulted in an outcome whereby Firefly (a wholly owned subsidiary of MAS) withdrew from four East Malaysian routes, leaving AirAsia to be the sole low-cost carrier.

 - the seriousness (gravity) of the infringement;